14 Top-Rated Attractions & Things to Do in San Marino

 - Recently restored and located right beneath the castle walls, Rosa Hotel is on a quiet street in the historic center, perfectly situated for sightseeing.
 Breakfast and Wi-Fi are both included.

 - Another good place to stay for families is Hotel La Grotta, with comfortable family-sized rooms.
 Wi-Fi is free and breakfast included; it's in the town center near museums and other places to visit.

 Seeking the Sun: After you've seen the beautiful beaches at Rimini and along the Adriatic, you may be interested in finding more of the best beaches of Italy.
 Or travel farther south to the port of Ancona, where you can catch a ferry to the Adriatic island of Hvar, whose beaches are among the top tourist attractions of Croatia.

-Exploring Florence: It's a beautiful drive through the forest parkland of the Apennine mountains to Florence, where you can marvel at the magnificent Cathedral of Santa Maria del Fiore and its beautiful Renaissance palaces.
+Exploring Florence: It's a beautiful drive through the forest parkland of the Apennine mountains to Florence, where you can wander the streets and marvel at the magnificent Cathedral of Santa Maria del Fiore and its beautiful Renaissance palaces.
 To find the best of these, use our helpful article on Exploring the Top-Rated Palaces in Florence: A Visitor's Guide.